lkuresevic/graph_coverage_in_random_walks/README.md

 100% of all simulations terminated successfully when the snake utilized the heuristic random strategy.

 The first plot displays the number of moves used over a certain board size.
 It is important to note that there was significantly more small grids in the experiment, which is why there are less statistical outliers for bigger boards.
-This is particulairly noticable for the random method, whoose outliers deviated from the mean more significantly.
+This is particularly noticeable for the random method, whose outliers deviated from the mean more significantly.
 ![stats](https://github.com/lkuresevic/graph_coverage_with_random_walks/blob/main/Plots/stats.png)
 In order to gain better insight into how many moves the snake took to find the apple in the majority of these simulations, we plot the amount of simulations that utilized a certain percentage of moves.
 ![stats_histogram](https://github.com/lkuresevic/graph_coverage_with_random_walks/blob/main/Plots/stats_distribution.png)
-Although the heuristic strategy's superiority is clear, given that all of its runs terminated succesfully, utilizing less then 50% of allowed moves, we notice that even the random approach performs surprisingly well, with the vast majority of its simulations utilizing under 10% of moves.
+Although the heuristic strategy's superiority is clear, given that all of its runs terminated successfully, utilizing less than 50% of allowed moves, we notice that even the random approach performs surprisingly well, with the vast majority of its simulations utilizing under 10% of moves.
-This is better demonstrated on the following plot, which compares the percentage of succesful runs under a given threshold.
+This is better demonstrated on the following plot, which compares the percentage of successful runs under a given threshold.
 ![stats_histogram](https://github.com/lkuresevic/graph_coverage_with_random_walks/blob/main/Plots/stats_histograms.png)
-It is appearent that the snake using the heuristic random method finds the apple in under 20% of the allowed moves, and around 97.5% of the times in under 10% of the allowed moves.
+It is apparent that the snake using the heuristic random method finds the apple in under 20% of the allowed moves, and around 97.5% of the times in under 10% of the allowed moves.
 What is left is to experimentally examine whether the method becomes obsolete when tested on larger grids, where the 35 multiplier means less.
 **2. Testing the heuristic random approach on larger grid sizes** We simulated 10000 games on boards of different dimensions with boards of areas of S ~ 10^6.
 The smaller experiment sample (compared to the ~1000000 from the first experiment) meant less opportunities for statistical outliers.
 Still, the general trend is captured, and the conclusions do not contradict those made earlier.